gauravleo40/Data-Science-Content-for-beginners/Python Programming/05 Fundamental Concepts Learned.md

-# Core Programming Concepts Behind the Examples
+# Core programming concepts behind the examples

 In the previous section, you wrote simple programs and practiced solving a few problems.
 Now, let's slow down a little and understand the **core programming concepts** behind those examples — this will help you write your own programs much more easily!